Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Evaluation Setup

 \subsection{Cluster Setup}

-\begin{itemize} \item One-tier setup: It only consists of the cloud tier, with A100 80 GB GPUs. \item Three-tier setup: It consists of an edge tier, MEC tier, and cloud tier.
-We use a real edge device (\S\ref{eval:setup}, V100 GPU as MEC tier and A100 GPU as cloud tier. \item Four-tier setup: It consists of an edge tier, a near-edge tier, an MEC tier, and a cloud tier.
-We use a real edge device, T4 GPU as near-edge tier, V100 GPU as MEC tier, and A100 GPU as cloud tier. \end{itemize}
+\begin{itemize} \item One-tier setup: It only consists of the cloud tier, with A100 80 GB GPUs. \item Three-tier setup: It consists of cloud tier, near-cloud tier and edge tier. \item Four-tier setup: It consists of cloud tier, near-cloud tier, near-edge tier and edge tier. \end{itemize}

-For pure CPU stages, we assume it enjoys isolated 32 vCPU with 128GB DRAM.
-For the GPU stage, we assume each GPU comes with 8 vCPU cores and 32GB DRAM.
+For edge devices, we conduct profiling on commodity GPUs, including Nvidia RTX 1060, 1080Ti, 2080, and 3090 GPUs on VastAI~\cite{vastaiplatform}.
+Their CPU and memory setup varies, involving Intel Core i9, i10, and AMD Ryzen, EPYC CPUs, and DRAM in a range of 12-64GB.
+With our profiled result, we further diversify the edge devices using a Mobi~\cite{mobiperf-url} trace consisting of 10 million edge devices, including SoCs.

-We set the bandwidth between the device and MEC cluster to 50 Mbps, mimicking WIFI upload speed, between the edge cluster and the cloud cluster to 400 Mbps, mimicking WAN speed.
-For bandwidth within the cluster, we set it to 3 Gbps to mimic RDMA network, and we set bandwidth within a node to be 25 Gbps to mimic NVLink speed.
-It should be noted that the latency is mainly contributed by WIFI and WAN, the in-cluster setting contributes little to the e2e latency.
-We assume the device is dedicated to the user and thus free, and the other two tiers are shared.
-We follow the Google Cloud pricing for the cost of each tier.
+For network setup, we use provisioned bandwidth for the inter-cluster network.
+For the intra-cluster network, we set the edge to cluster upload bandwidth to be 50 Mbps, mimicking WIFI.
+For rest networks (including edge download and other intra-cluster networks), we set bandwidth to 500 Mbps, mimicking WAN speed.